krakrukra/PocketAdmin/README.md

 By default PocketAdmin shows up as a compound device with HID (keyboard) and MSD (flash drive) interfaces.
 For any keystrokes to be injected, the USB flash drive must have a FAT filesystem on the first partition
 of the disk, with a text file named payload.txt in the root directory.
 After that the built-in interpreter
-will run commands from that file, which are mostly the same as in existing [ducky script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)
+will run commands directly from that file, which are mostly the same as in existing [ducky script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)

 There are however, some differences/extentions to ducky script:

-1. Pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID "
+1. Pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID ".
+With "VID ", "PID " commands user can change VID / PID values used for enumeration (they take **decimal** numbers as argument).
+With "HID\_ONLY\_MODE" command, device will either enumerate in HID-only mode or in MSD-only mode (if MSD-only button is pressed);
+if such command is not present device enumerates in HID+MSD mode, but will not type any keystrokes if MSD-only button is pressed.

-pre-configuration commands (if present) must be placed at the very start of payload.txt and come as
+2. Pre-configuration commands (if present) must be placed at the very start of payload.txt and come as
 one contiguous block of up to 3 commands (no other types of commands are allowed in between these)
 For example:
 "HID\_ONLY\_MODE"